dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 </ContentPage>
 ```

-The `Command` property is set to an `ICommand` to be executed when the back button is pressed, and the `IconOverride` property is set to the icon that's used for the back button:
+The `Command` property is set to an <xref:System.Windows.Input.ICommand> to be executed when the back button is pressed, and the `IconOverride` property is set to the icon that's used for the back button:

 :::image type="content" source="media/navigation/back-button.png" alt-text="Screenshot of a Shell back button icon override.":::